- Length: 2 sessions, 5 hours total

 Content and Purpose

-Sometimes, a major loss, trauma or crisis can challenge the very heart of our spiritual beliefs, rocking the foundation of what we have held most meaningful and perceived as truth.
+A major loss, trauma or crisis can challenge the very heart of our spiritual beliefs, rocking the foundation of what we have held most meaningful and perceived as truth.
 As helping professionals, the way we help our clients deal with such crises of faith, and all issues of spirituality, can either enhance or impede their healing process.
 The role of spirituality in pet loss grief counseling must be handled with care.
+In our helping relationship, any discussion about religious or spiritual beliefs needs to focus on the client’s beliefs not the helper’s beliefs.
+A professional helper’s spiritual beliefs are not universal truth for all, and should not be shared or imposed as such.
+Our job is to help clients clarify what beliefs may be supporting or not supporting their healing, not to tell them what to believe.

 - Do you know what the “spiritual bypass” is?
 Is there any chance you have inadvertently used this with clients and negatively impacted their healing?